muse-research-lab/cloud-forecast-lstm/README.md

 ## Repository Structure <br />

 * `docs/` : contains the timeseries data that are used in the experiments.
 The data can be found in the respective folders, with the label of each job.
 *  `train_lstms.py` : deploys and trains a LSTM.
 Takes one command line argument as input, which is the label of the job that the LSTM will be trained on.
 It comprises of 3 digits, e.g., '113'.
 The output created is a folder containing the pre-trained model.
+To run the script: `python train_lstms.py <job_id>`
 * `inference.py` : infers a timeseries using a pre-trained LSTM model.
 Takes one command line argument as input, which is the label of the model that will be fetched to do the inference.
 It comprises of 3 digits, e.g., '113'.
 The output created is the infered timeseries and a graph of the predicted and the actual values.
+To run the script: `python inference.py <job_id>`

 ## Model Deployment & Training <br />

 <img src="docs/images/lstm_deployment.png" width="600"/>
 <img src="docs/images/data_structure.png" width="500"/>

 We train one model for each job.
-The training of each model should about 2 minutes on average.

 ## Model Inference <br />